zixi-liu/Graphical-Neural-Network/Message-Passing/README.md

 ## Collective Classification

-**Intuition:** Simultaneous classification of interlinked nodes using correlations
+**Intuition:** Simultaneous classification of interlinked nodes using correlations;

 **Markov Assumption:** The label Y of one node v depends on the labels of its neighbors Nvs:
 - P(Yv) = P(Yv | Nv)

+Collective Classification involves 3 steps:
+- Local Classifier
+- Relational Classifier
+- Collective Inference